Having fun with code

 NODE_ENV=production npm run build

-At this point, I’m double checking the strapi documentation for tips and pointers, and it seems like it’s time to install PM2.
+At this point, I’m double checking the strapi documentation for tips and pointers, and it seems like it’s time to install PM2

 PM2 setup

-While still logged in as the strapi user, I can install PM2 without sudo privileges.
-PM2 will serve as the process manager for the strapi nodejs process:
+will serve as the process manager for the strapi nodejs process:

-npm install [email protected] -g
+npm install pm2@latest -g

 I’ll go ahead now and create a pm2 ecosystem file which is where I can setup some environment variables for each pm2 app I want to install and run.